hulksunil/Shoe_Store/README.md

 The edit will place the values into the form so that they can be modified.
 After modifying the values and submitting the form, it will delete the entry and place a new one with the updated information at the end of the table.

+### Choosing multiple pictures to upload

+You can choose multiple pictures to upload.
+Click on the button again to restart the selection.
+Choose cancel on the dialog to remove any photos that were chosen.

 ## Some other notes

 I decided to put a limit on the amount of pictures that can be uploaded to 3.
 It just felt like a good number.